 "We believe that ultimately there should be one identity behind every business.
 Having an LEI will help to achieve this objective."

 The future of LEI and why should I apply now!

 There are a number of possible use cases where Legal Entity Identifier number can become useful.

-Legal Entity Identifier has already been adapted as the identificator for large corporate borrowers in UK.
+Legal Entity Identifier has already been adapted as the identificator for large corporate borrowers in India.
 It is very likely that other countries across the globe will follow.
 It will help to understand the total financial health of the larger corporate borrowers.
 In fact European Central Bank is already using the LEI code as one identificator with Ana Credit reporting.

 Global Legal Entity Identification number or a global business registration number.
 As the database is up to date and free of charge for the customer, this will give better understanding with whom we do business with.
 It will also ease the onboarding process for the banks and financial service providers.

 Quick and efficient identification of online businesses and e-commerce providers.
 As the e-commerce grows it will give us a quick overview with whom we are going to order merchandise.
 One click on the LEI number will give you the full company data.